Parisian Contradictions: A Big Bus Journey Through the City of Light

 View down the upper end of the Champs-Élysées.

-But these two damp tourists had a very good time.
+Paris remains a city of surprises and deep contradictions.
+But for these two damp tourists, it was a very good time.

 The obligatory shot.